 The front airbags can help protect the driver and front passenger from severe injury if they are properly seated during a collision.
 The airbags on each side deploy independently of one another.

-The driver side and the passenger side each have one front airbag.
-The driver side airbag is packed inside the steering wheel and the passenger side airbag is packed behind a panel above the glove box.
+The driver side has two front airbags.
+The upper airbag is packed inside the steering wheel and the knee airbag is packed behind a panel below the steering wheel.